Who and What is Beatty Robotics?

 We are a family that enjoys building robots and other electronic projects.
 Our goal is to have fun, to learn, and to be together.
 We build robots because we love the fusion of creative design, electronics, metal machining, and software programming.
 This website is a tech blog for us to share our projects with our friends, family, and other roboticists around the world.

-We’re located in the mountains of Asheville, North Carolina, where we work in a little workshop in our garage.
-Our team consists of my thirteen-year-old daughter Camille (username: Lunamoth), my eleven-year-old daughter Genevieve (username: Julajay), and myself (Robert Beatty, the Dad), along with moral support from Mom and our two-year-old baby girl.
-We started out when Genevieve and Camille were 9 and 11 years old.
+We’re located in the mountains of Asheville, North Carolina, where we have setup our workshop.
+Our team consists of my fourteen-year-old daughter Camille (username: Lunamoth), my twelve-year-old daughter Genevieve (username: Julajay), and myself (Robert Beatty, the Dad), along with support from Mom.
+Camille got us started in all this when she was 11 and her sister was 9.
+Camille loves machining the metal parts.
 Genevieve does most of the electrical soldering and wiring on the robots.
-Camille loves machining metal.
-They both work on the mechanical assembly work, refinement, and testing.
-I order the parts, keep the projects moving forward, and fill-in wherever needed, but in general, I try to have the girls do most of the work.
+They both work on the mechanical assembly work, CNC machining, and robot testing.
+I order the parts and keep the projects moving forward, but where possible, I try to have the girls do most of the work.
 Hands-on.
 That’s what keeps them engaged and happy.
 Soldering.
 Machining.
 Assembly.
 Electronic wiring.
 It’s great to see their minds and their hands hard at work building cool high-tech stuff.

 How did we get started with all this?